What are the most important things to know about saquinavir?

 How should I take saquinavir?

-Saquinavir (brand name: Invirase) comes in tablet form.
+Saquinavir comes in tablet form.
 Each tablet contains 500 mg of saquinavir.
-The soft-gel capsule and hard-gel capsule forms of saquinavir have been discontinued.

 Take saquinavir according to your health care provider's instructions.

-Take saquinavir at the same time that you take ritonavir, within two hours after a meal.
+Saquinavir is always used with the HIV medicine ritonavir.
+Take saquinavir and ritonavir by mouth at the same time, within two hours after a meal.

-Always take saquinavir in combination with other HIV medicines.
+Always take saquinavir and ritonavir in combination with other HIV medicines.

-If you take too much saquinavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much saquinavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take saquinavir, see the FDA drug label.